 She’s “... a hoops hero and living legend with personality, with patience and humility, with sincerity, sensitivity and courage ... a hoops legend who realizes her greatest gift is not what she did on the court but instead how she can use that fame to touch others.
-That’s why I called Lieberman-Cline Miss Basketball, because her love of the game extends beyond the court and way after the final horn blows.”
-(Full Court Press, December1999).
+That’s why I called Lieberman-Cline Miss Basketball, because her love of the game extends beyond the court and way after the final horn blows” (Full Court Press, December 1999).

-Born in Brooklyn, New York on July 1, 1958, Nancy Lieberman soon moved with her parents, Jerome and Renée, and an older brother, Clifford, to Far Rockaway in the borough of Queens.
+Born in Brooklyn, New York, on July 1, 1958, Nancy Lieberman soon moved with her parents, Jerome and Renée, and an older brother, Clifford, to Far Rockaway in the borough of Queens.
 The parents divorced shortly thereafter, and the mother raised both siblings.
-Despite her mother’s protests Nancy persisted in playing sports with boys, and took a special interest in basketball.
+Despite her mother’s protests Nancy persisted in playing sports with boys and took a special interest in basketball.
 She played daily on the city playgrounds, honing her skills and displaying an aggressive style of play.

-In high school she led her team to the New York City championship game, losing by one point.
+In high school Lieberman led her team to the New York City championship game, losing by one point.
 She continued to play in summer leagues sponsored by the Amateur Athletic Union and Catholic Youth Organization.
-As a high school junior she represented the United States at the Pan American Games in 1975.
+As a high school junior, she represented the United States at the Pan American Games in 1975.
 The following year she made the Olympic team, earning a silver medal, the youngest basketball medal winner in the history of the Games.

-Heavily recruited, she chose to attend Old Dominion University in Virginia (1976–1980), where she led the team to two national basketball championships in 1979 and 1980 with a 72–2 record.
+Heavily recruited, Lieberman chose to attend Old Dominion University in Virginia (1976–1980), where she led the team to two national basketball championships in 1979 and 1980 with a 72–2 record.
 In both of those years she won the Wade Trophy, symbolic of the top female college basketball player.
 In 1980 she was also awarded the Broderick Cup, given to the best female athlete in all sports.
-Lieberman won All-American team honors three times, averaging 18.1 points and 9 rebounds per game, in addition to scoring 2,430 POINTS, 1,167 rebounds, 961 assists and 561 steals during her college career.
+Lieberman won All-American team honors three times, averaging 18.1 points and 9 rebounds per game, in addition to scoring 2,430 points, 1,167 rebounds, 961 assists, and 561 steals during her college career.
 In 1979 Lieberman played with the world champion U.S. women’s national team.
-In 1980 she was again selected for the United States Olympic team; but the federal government proclaimed a boycott of the Moscow Games over political issues.
+In 1980 she was again selected for the United States Olympic team, but the federal government proclaimed a boycott of the Moscow Games over political issues.
 She received the Maccabee Award as the Jewish Athlete of the Year in 1980.

 Nancy Lieberman-Cline was elected to New York Public Schools Athletic League Hall of Fame as early as 1979.
-She gained entry to the national Naismith Basketball Hall of Fame in 1996, and served as president of the Women’s Sports Foundation from 1998–2000.
+She gained entry to the national Naismith Basketball Hall of Fame in 1996 and the Women’s Basketball Hall of Fame in 1999.
+She also served as president of the Women’s Sports Foundation from 1998 to 2000.

 Robinson, Rosalyn T. “Nancy Lieberman-Cline Adjusts to an imperfect world.”
-Full Court Press: The Women’s Basketball Journal (12.1999); Greenberg, Doreen and Michael Greenberg.
-A Drive to Win: The Story of Nancy Lieberman-Cline (2000).
+Full Court Press: The Women’s Basketball Journal (December 1999).